Innovations for Learning

-Previously known as Innovations for Learning, Chapter One is a global education nonprofit organization, dedicated to improving early literacy outcomes for children in under-resourced schools.
+Chapter One (previously known as Innovations for Learning), is a global education nonprofit organization, dedicated to improving early literacy outcomes for children in under-resourced schools.
 It is grounded in the belief that learning to read is a basic civil right with the power to transform lives.
 Chapter One recognizes the systemic barriers faced by students from low-income backgrounds, students of color, English Language Learners, and students with learning disabilities, therefore its stated mission is to provide equitable early literacy access and solutions to marginalized student populations.
 Founded by Seth Weinberger in 1993, the philanthropically supported initiative strives to bridge the gap by providing a literacy model to accelerate beginner reading for all students, regardless of socioeconomic background, race, language barriers, or learning differences primarily in Title 1 eligible schools.

 Background

-Seth Weinberger launched Chapter One (then Innovation for Learning), in 1993 in the city of Evanston, IL.
+Seth Weinberger launched Chapter One (then Innovation for Learning), in 1993 in the city of Evanston, Illinois.
 While a lawyer at Mayer Brown law firm, he and his wife, Barbara Goodman, a librarian, founded the Cherry Preschool with several other families.
 Seth saw the challenges teachers face in helping struggling students learn to read, so Weinberger became a self-taught programmer and began developing educational software as he continued his law career.
 The first three software games were licensed to an educational publisher that helped Chapter One grow in prominence.
 By 2009, he left his law practice to focus on continuing the expansion of Chapter One.